MyreMylar/pygame_gui/docs/source/layout_guide.rst

 .. figure:: _static/layout_bottom_right_anchors.png

-Another common use case of anchors is centering an element inside a container, in one dimension or both.
+Another common use case of anchors is centering an element inside a container, in one dimension or both:

 .. code-block:: python
    :linenos: